01mohdayaan/Flight-Delay-prediction/README.md

 # Flight Delays Analysis & Predictive Modeling

 ## Project Overview
-This project provides a comprehensive analysis of flight delays by integrating flight schedule data with weather conditions.
-It covers the full data science pipeline, including data cleaning, feature engineering, exploratory data analysis (EDA), and the implementation of multiple machine learning classifiers to predict whether a flight will be delayed.
+This project provides a data-driven analysis of flight delays by integrating flight schedules with weather condition datasets.
+The goal is to identify key factors that lead to departure delays and to build a predictive model that can classify whether a flight will be delayed based on environmental and temporal features.

 ## Author
 * **Name:** Mohd Ayaan